Penn State University Logo PNG

 Penn State University: Interesting Facts

-Pennsylvania State University, or Penn State, is a big public university with many campuses in Pennsylvania.
-It started in 1855 and has become known for its research, community service, and sports.
+Pennsylvania State University, or Penn State, is a large public university with many campuses in Pennsylvania.
+It was founded in 1855 and has become known for its research, community service, and sports.

 Penn State is a university that improves lives through education, research, and service, living up to its motto, “Making Life Better.”